MartiZu/Help-dev-app/README.md

 ## Overview

 The School of Code Help-Dev Ticketing System is a collaborative platform designed to facilitate the submission and resolution of "help" tickets within the School of Code community.
-This project was developed over a 2-day sprint using Next.js, React, and Tailwind CSS.
+This project was developed over a 2-day sprint using Next.js, JSON Server and Tailwind CSS.
+The first day was used for the whole team to learn and study how to use and implement Next.js and the second day we started building this application.
+I added some more styling once the project was completed.
+My personal touc hto this project was adding a bit of "magic" and whimsical style to the wording of the ap,, making what might seem more technical and complicated, easy and fun to read.

 ## Getting Started